anthonycoffey/wake-the-nile/memory-bank/progress.md

 ## Recent Updates

+*   **Google Maps API Stability:** Updated the Google Maps JavaScript API to use the `quarterly` version channel.
+This improves the stability and predictability of the map feature by avoiding weekly, potentially breaking changes.
 *   **City/State Block:** Added a new `show-fields/city-state` block to display show locations.
 *   **Tickets Link Enhancement:** The `show-fields/tickets-link` block now opens links in a new tab by default for a better user experience.